PEMF Technology Pain Relief: Get $55 off Oska Pulse!

 Why do I continue to believe in the benefits of exercise for those living with fibromyalgia and related conditions?
-From the increase of healthy neurochemicals and blood flow to increased self confidence and reduction in pain levels, we know through experience and through various studies that exercise is not only an essential remedy but also much different than many activities of daily living that can be difficult or even detrimental to the body.
+From the increase of healthy neurochemicals and blood flow, to increased self confidence and reduction in pain levels.
+We know through experience and through various studies that exercise is not only an essential remedy but also much different than many activities of daily living that can be difficult or even detrimental to the body.

 That's what I said, EVERYONE, not just fibro people.
 There are quite a number of studies now regarding the positive results of exercise for various diseases,including fibro, but also the risk reduction in "all-cause" mortality; that's the risk of dying from any disease.
 You want to live longer?
 I thought so.